dekoza/mtgpl/M14_Rulebook.rst

         activated ability's cost (the part before the ":") tells you to discard a card and you have no cards in your hand, you can't even try to pay it.

-    Counter a spell or ability
+    Counter a spell or ability gl
         To cancel out a spell or ability so it has no effect.
 If a spell is countered, it's removed from the stack and put into its owner's graveyard.
 Once a spell or ability starts to resolve, it's too late to counter it.
 Lands aren't spells, so they can't be countered.

-    Counter on a permanent
+    Counter on a permanent gl
         Some spells and abilities tell you to put a counter on a permanent.
         The counter marks a change to the permanent that lasts for as long as it's on the battlefield.
 A counter usually changes a creature's power and toughness or tracks a planeswalker's current loyalty.
 You can use anything you want as counters: glass beads, dice, or whatever.

-    Creature
+    Creature gl
         A card type.
 See :ref:`Creature` [on page 6].

-    Creature type
+    Creature type gl
         This tells you what kind of creature a creature is, such as Goblin, Elf, or Warrior.
 You find creature types in the middle of the card after "Creature — ."
 If a creature has more than one word after the